-Caution is the watchword, which is why it’s imperative to use your broker’s demo mode for at least a week to test the new technique.
+Caution is the watchword, so you must use your broker’s demo mode for at least a week to test the new technique.
 The goal is to make everyday trading in the demo as realistic as possible.
 Stick to your usual markets and position amounts.
 Avoid making unrealistic transactions unless you do so only to test one or another feature of your custom-made creation.

 Keep Detailed Records

-During the demo testing phase, be sure to keep detailed records, so you’ll know how well your new arrangement is performing.
+During the demo testing phase, keep detailed records, so you’ll know how well your new arrangement performs.
 Also, be aware that final profit or loss results are not the only thing to observe.
 Pay careful attention to ongoing drawdown levels.
-It might be the case that you’ve designed an application that wins in the long run but suffers significant account losses along the way.
+You might have designed an application that wins in the long run but suffers significant account losses along the way.
 This phenomenon is called excessive drawdown, and it’s wise to be aware of your system’s behavior in this regard.